e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 1. Getting data in denormalized form: all references inside `mappedItems` are resolved.
 2. Getting data in normalized form: all references inside `mappedItems` are kept as references, additionally a `referenceMap` and a `resolvedReferences` object containing all resolved references is passed to the `filterCaasItems` function.
 You can use the `denormalizeResolvedReferences(mappedItems, referenceMap, resolvedReferences)` util, to populate `mappedItems` with all references.

+Important: If you apply a filter you have to apply it to `mappedItems` AND `resolvedReferences` otherwise sensitive data could still be transferred.

 ```typescript
 async function filterCaasItems({
   mappedItems,